Accidents can cause devastating injuries, including paralysis and other serious spinal cord injuries.

 For example: when a rollover accident causes roof crush, the vehicle’s passenger space is depleted, resulting in trauma and extreme stress on the spinal cord, which can result in paralysis.

-Have you or someone you love suffered a disc, vertebrae or other spinal cord injury in an accident that was caused by another person or as a result of a defective or dangerous product malfunctioning?
+Have you or someone you love suffered a disk, vertebrae or any other spinal cord injury in an accident that was caused by another person or as a result of a defective or dangerous product malfunctioning?

-If so, that injury victim may be eligible to file a damages lawsuit claiming for financial compensation for any losses that they may have sustained as a result of their injuries.
+If so, that injury victim may be eligible to file a damage lawsuit claiming for financial compensation for any losses that they may have sustained as a result of their injuries.

-At the law offices of Simien and Simien, our team of highly trained personal injury lawyers have decades of experience and numerous courtroom victories that have enabled them to recovered MILLIONS in compensation for our clients.
-We can provide the experience you need to explain your legal options in simple terms and the knowledge to fight for the justice that you deserve.
+At the law offices of Simien & Simien, LLC, our team of highly trained personal injury lawyers can provide the experience you need to explain your legal options in simple terms and the knowledge to fight for the justice that you deserve.

 Common Causes Of Serious Spinal Cord Injuries